Imagining a new normal: analogue and digital

 Digital and analogue church

-Among those exploring these issues, in 2020 a series of essays has been published (edited by Heidi Campbell) under the title The Distanced Church: Reflections on Doing Church Online, and Jay Kim has published a book, Analog Church: Why we Need Real People, Places, and Things in the Digital Age.
+Among those exploring these issues, in 2020 a series of essays has been published (edited by Heidi Campbell) under the title The Distanced Church: Reflections on Doing Church Online (a free ebook), and Jay Kim has published a book, Analog Church: Why we Need Real People, Places, and Things in the Digital Age.

 Distanced Church identifies some of the benefits of doing church online: